githubtraining/training-manual/class-outlines/GitHub-for-Everyone.md

 # GitHub for Everyone

 This guide is intended to provide a cliff notes style overview of the GitHub for Everyone curriculum.
-For details on the content of each section, refer to the [Certify modules](https://github.com/certify/curriculum-github).

 ### Getting Started with Collaboration